researchsoft/website/content/governance/SC/juan.md

 date = "2023-05-10"
 weight = 43

-position = "Head of the Data Division, Science and Technology Facilities Council" lives_in = "UK"
+position = "Head of the Data Division, Science and Technology Facilities Council (STFC)" lives_in = "UK"

 [asset]